plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

     ```

     6.2 Create the Chat loop metod.

+    In the chat loop, the agent is created and called using `KernelArguments` that include the `Now` variable.
+This variable provides the agent with the current date and time, which the agent uses when creating the poem.

     ```csharp
     /// <summary>
     /// Call the CityPoetAgent with basic functionality, this method will start a conversation with the agent